-The following is a suggestion for completing this program in two years.
+The following is a suggestion for completing this program in two vears.
 The actual time needed to complete the program will vary according to each student's individual needs.

-according to each student's individual needs.

 First Seme ester 19 Credits

-BIO 201 Anatomy and Physiology I
+BIO-201 Anatomy and Physiology I 4

-NUR 101 Physical and Mental Health I (see footnote 1) 9
+NUR-101 Physical and Mental Health I (see footnote 1) 9

-PSY 107 Introductory Psychology
+PSY-107 Introductory Psychology

 ENG English Composition/Writing (see footnote 3) 3

 Second Se emester 19 Credits

-BIO 202 Anatomy and Physiology II 4
+BIO-202 Anatomy and Physiology II 4

-BIO 207 Microbiology 4
+BIO-207 Microbiology4

-NUR 102 Physical and Mental Health II 8
+NUR-102 Physical and Mental Health II

-PSY 204 Human Growth and Development 3
+PSY-204 Human Growth and Development 3

 Summer S ession

-EXL 225 Preceptor Program (optional) 1-3
+EXL-225 Experiential Learning (optional) 1-3

-NUR 106 Bridge Course - LPN to RN
+NUR-106 Bridge Course - LPN to RN

 (for LPNs only) (see footnote 7) 2

-Third Seme ester 15-16 Credits
+Third Seme

-NUR 201 Physical and Mental Health III
+NUR-201 Physical and Mental Health III 9

 COM Communication (see footnote 2)

-SOC 105 Introductory Sociology
+SOC-105 Introductory Sociology

-Fourth Ser mester 16 Credits
+Fourth Semester 16 Credits

-NUR 202 Physical and Mental Health IV 9
+NUR-202 Physical and Mental Health IV 9

-NUR 206 Nursing in Transition
+NUR-206 Nursing in Transition

 ENG English Composition/Writing (see footnote 3) 3

-General Education Elective (see footnote 5).....
-3
+General Education Elective (see footnote 5) 3

-- All incoming students are required to have completed CPR certificate for health care providers through the American Heart Association: Basic Life Support (BLS) for Health Care Providers (2-year certification) or the American Red Cross: CPR/AED for Professional Rescuers and Health Care Providers (2-year certification) prior to their first clinical experience and maintain certification through their Nursing program enrollment. - 2.
-COM chosen from COM 104, COM 105, COM 106, or COM 107. - English Composition/Writing chosen from ENG 101, ENG 102, ENG 103, or ENG 104. - Mathematics: Students must demonstrate competency at a level of MAT 102 or MAT 102C or MAT 136 or higher level prior to matriculation in the Nursing Program. - General Education Elective chosen from History or Humanities and Fine Arts.
-If a student wishes to take a course that is not listed, she/he must first consult with the nursing program advisor. - 6.
-Fulfilled by successful completion of NUR 101. - NUR 106, Bridge Course LPN to RN, is a prerequisite for NUR 201 for all LPN Mobility students.
+- 1. All incoming students are required to have completed CPR certificate for health care providers through the American Heart Association: Basic Life Support (BLS) for Health Care Providers (2-year certification) or the American Red Cross: CPR/AED for Professional Rescuers and Health Care Providers (2-year certification) prior to their first clinical experience and maintain certification through their Nursing program enrollment. - COM chosen from COM-104, COM-105, COM-106, or COM-107. - English Composition/Writing chosen from ENG-101, ENG-102, ENG-103, or ENG-104. - 4.
+Mathematics: Students must demonstrate competency at a level of MAT-102 or MAT-102C or MAT-136 or higher level prior to matriculation in the Nursing Program. - 5.
+General Education Elective chosen from History or Humanities and Fine Arts.
+If a student wishes to take a course that is not listed, she/he must first consult with the nursing program advisor. - Fulfilled by successful completion of NUR-101. - NUR-106, Bridge Course LPN to RN, is a prerequisite for NUR-201 for all LPN Mobility students.